13 Oct 2015

 I’ve never met a developer who complained about code getting faster or taking up less RAM.
 In Ruby, memory is especially important, yet few developers know the ins-and-outs of why their memory use goes up or down as their code executes.
 This article will start you off with a basic understanding of how Ruby objects relate to memory use, and we’ll cover a few common tricks to speed up your code while using less memory.

 When we moved into our house on the East Side, the interior walls were all supported by 1 inch thick long leaf pine.
 A builder looking at the material during a site visit casually mentioned he would make something out of it.
-This peaked my interests and set me down my recent woodworking path.
-The only problem was that I didn’t have many tools.
+This peaked my interests and

 “Why exactly is RubyGems slow?” is the question that more than one developer has asked, but few have bothered to do anything about.
 Recently @mfazekas took up the task for profiling an especially slow case using dtrace.
 This resulted in several high profile pull requests to improve performance and drop memory allocations.
 These in turn lead me to ask the question, just what is Rubygems doing that takes so long?
 The short answer is, way more than you ever thought; for the long answer, keep reading.